TL;DR

 Which Metrics Actually Matter for Lifters?

 Body fat percentage provides the most actionable data for lifters tracking body composition changes.
-While smart scales aren't as precise as DEXA scans, they're consistent enough to reveal meaningful trends over weeks and months.
+Smart scales aren't as precise as DEXA scans, but a given scale is usually consistent enough with itself to reveal meaningful trends over weeks and months.

 Muscle mass measurements help distinguish between weight changes from muscle gain versus fat loss.
-This becomes crucial during bulking and cutting phases when scale weight alone tells an incomplete story.
+This becomes especially useful during bulking and cutting phases when scale weight alone tells an incomplete story.

 Bone density tracking offers limited value for most lifters, as meaningful changes occur over years rather than months.
 Focus on this metric only if you have specific health concerns.